They may love you, but they’re all liars. Your spouse, your mother, your best friend from college… Liars.

 The only problem is that your clients might not even realize how much time you spent staging your listing.
 They might just think that’s the way the home looked before you even pitched the owner!

 If you REALLY want to impress buyers AND show off your home staging chops to potential sellers, why not send them a sexy before and after video?
-Even better, make it exclusive by only sharing to your best leads and referrals on your email list using BombBomb.
+Even better, hire a professional and affordable photo editor from a online marketplace like Fiverr.
+Fiverr’s photo editors can handle everything from basic touch ups to virtual staging.

 2. Not Taking Pictures of the Listing Pre-Staging